 Taking care of pests in the garden doesn’t need to be expensive or toxic.
-Horticultural sprays are a great way to combat many issue in the garden without harming the environment or your pocketbook.
+Horticultural sprays are a great way to combat many issues in the garden without harming the environment or your pocketbook.
 Learning how to make insecticidal soap spray for plants is easy to do and the benefits are worth the extra effort.

 What is Horticultural Soap?

 What is horticultural soap?
 Horticultural soap is not a cleaning product for foliage–it is an environmentally friendly application used to eliminate small soft-bodied insects such as aphids, whiteflies, spider mites, and mealybugs.

 Horticultural soaps may be used either on indoor houseplants or on outdoor plants, including vegetables.
 Insecticidal soaps have several advantages over pesticides in that they leave no nasty residue, are non-toxic to animals and birds, and do not harm beneficial insects.
 They are often also less expensive solutions to pest problems.

 Soap Spray for Plants

-Insecticidal soap may be made at home using ingredients which are commonly used and found around the house.
+Insecticidal soap may be made at home using ingredients that are commonly used and found around the house.
 That said, most garden professionals recommend using a commercial soap spray that is specifically formulated for this purpose and is safer to use with more predictable results.
-Commercially formulated horticultural soaps are readily available at most garden supply stores and are sold as either a concentrate or ready-to-use (RTU).
+Commercially formulated horticultural soaps are readily available at most garden supply stores and are sold as either concentrate or ready-to-use (RTU).